-What’s the Best Roomba Model in 2018?
+What’s the Best Roomba Model in 2020 and beyond?
 It is without any doubt that iRobot’s Roomba series is the best robot vacuum cleaners in the entire market.

 However, for an ordinary shopper, it may be hard to settle for the best one as there are so many of them; from the original 400 series to the latest 900 series.
 So, if you are not sure what Roomba to go for, you just came to the right place.

 In this article, we have reviewed 3 of the best robot vacuum cleaners by basing on price and most importantly, quality.

 - Roomba 650 – Retailing at less than $300, it is a low budget vacuum cleaner that offers quite some good performance considering the low price.

 - Roomba 890 – It has almost all the features in the Roomba 900 series and costs less than $500.

 - Roomba 980 – Even though it is expensive, the Roomba 980 has better performance on all floors, carpets and pet hair and has a new and advanced navigation system

 For the full details on how the Roombas compare, here is a great read that will enlighten you more about these vacuum cleaners.

 In our next segment, we are going to see why these 3 robot vacuum cleaners made it in this list today in comparison with their mates.
 So, without further ado, let’s get straight to business.